wiredimpact/simple-razoo-donations/readme.txt

 == Changelog ==

 = 0.1.2 =
-* Fixed how the plugins scripts were being called.
+* Removed duplicate calling of a javascript file for the settings page.

 = 0.1.1 =
 * Fixed "Settings" link on plugins page to point correctly.